mdubinko/Fluke-BE860-series-restoration/README.md

                                   |
            <-- fits inside device | sticks out of device -->

+Measured dimensions from an EEVBlog thread given in references:

+  - Barrel inner diameter: between 1.2mm and 1.38mm
+  - Barrel outer diameter: 3.46mm (3.5mm acceptable)
+  - Barrel length: 8.3mm
+  - Extension outer diameter: 4.9mm
+  - Extension length: 20mm

-Based on the earlier observations, the barrel part of the jack--the metal part that makes physical connection with the charging circuit, is a 3.5mm OD barrel connector, with an ID of 1.3 or maybe the more common 1.35mm.
-Aside from the Jameco part, some other possible parts are:
+Aside from the Jameco part, some other possible parts for the barrel connector are:

   - DigiKey CP-PPM-2-35135-B-ND
   - DigiKey CP-PPM-2-35135-BG-ND

-The extension is covered with insulating plastic, and has an OD of perhaps 4.5mm.
-Anything larger would not fit through the opening in the outer shell of the device.

 <img src="https://github.com/mdubinko/Fluke-BE860-series-restoration/raw/main/photos/865-jack-external-ruler.jpg" width="500"/>

-The length of the extension is about twice the length of the barrel.
-Approximate lengths:

-  - Barrel: 9mm
-  - Extension: 17mm

 Based on caliper measurements, the maximum distance (on a Fluke 865) from the outside wall of the enclosure to the end-stop is 28.0mm.
-This accounts for the length of the barrel + extension.
+This accounts for the length of the barrel + extension, with the plug snug against the outer case.
 The sharpie line on the internal housing shows the position of the end stop.

 <img src="https://github.com/mdubinko/Fluke-BE860-series-restoration/raw/main/photos/865-internal-jack-assembly.jpg" width="500"/>

-The grip dimensions are not very important, as they will not affect the ability to insert the plug into the device.
+The grip dimensions are not particularly important, as they will not affect the ability to insert the plug into the device.

 ## Construction options